 Restaurants in Albuquerque, NM

 Albuquerque restaurants reflect the rich cultural heritage and ethnic diversity that is the very heart of the city.
 Dining experiences in Old Town range from casual fare to fine cuisine.
-Will you be celebrating a milestone anniversary or birthday or planning to pop the question during your stay?
+Will you be celebrating a milestone anniversary or birthday or are you planning to pop the question during your stay?

-A. Restaurant Antiquity (505-247-3545) This is our very favorite restaurant.
+Restaurant Antiquity (505-247-3545) This is our very favorite restaurant.
 Fine dining in an intimate, romantic atmosphere.
 Extraordinary food and impeccable service.
 Here’s a sample of some meals we’ve had: scallops in a jalapeno-citrus cream sauce; shrimp marinated in red chile and beer and grilled to perfection; veal scallopini; coconut-crusted rack of lamb.
 Are you hungry yet?
 Cocktail or business casual attire recommended.
 Wine or beer is available.
 Open for dinner only.
 Reservations are recommended any day of the week.

 Seasons Rotisserie & Grill (505-766-5100) Modern American and European cuisine with an Italian influence.
 Wood-fired rotisserie and grill with a full-service bar.
 Excellent food and wonderful ambiance.
 The lounge on the second floor provides a great view of the sunset, with outdoor dining late spring through early fall.
 The mango margarita is to die for!
 Casual to dressy attire.
 Open for lunch and dinner (reservations recommended).

-F. Duran’s (505-247-4141) Just southeast of Old Town, Duran Central Pharmacy is where the locals go for lunch.
+Duran’s Central Pharmacy (505-247-4141) Just southeast of Old Town, Duran’s Central Pharmacy is where the locals go for lunch.
 The pharmacy with the diner in the back has been there for more than 60 years, and some of the waitresses have been there what seems like forever.
 Watch them make the best tortillas in town.
 Every dish here is wonderful, although some may be a little warm for visiting gringos.
 Linoleum floors, chrome tables and chairs, complete with a lunch counter, and all absolutely spotless.
 Open Mon-Tues 9 am – 6:30 pm and Wed-Sun 9 am – 8 pm Tip: either go before 11:30 or wait until after 1:15, or you’ll be waiting a while for a seat.
 Yes, it’s that good.
+Casual attire.